ShipBit/wingman-ai/README.md

 ### Gamers & other interested people

-If you're not a developer, you can start with pre-built wingmen from us or from the community and [reconfigure](#configure-wingmen) them to your needs.
+If you're not a developer, you can start with pre-built Wingmen from us or from the community and [reconfigure](#configure-wingmen) them to your needs.
 We take a very _configuration-heavy_ approach, and while it might be a bit overwhelming and confusing to edit our (very identation-sensitive) YAML config file right now, we're working on a more user-friendly UI to make it easier for you in the future.

 ## Is this free?
 What about these API keys?
 Do I need a subscription?